vstinner/unicode_book/nightmare.rst

 known problem: :ref:`mojibake <mojibake>`.

 It is difficult to get, or worse, :ref:`guess the encoding <guess>` of a document.
-Except for encodings ooff the UTF family (coming from the Unicode standard), there is no reliable algorithm for that.
+Except for encodings of the UTF family (coming from the Unicode standard), there is no reliable algorithm for that.
 We have to rely on statistics to guess the most probable encoding, which is done by most Internet browsers.